 Driving slowly.
 Drivers often do not realize how fast they are catching up to a slow vehicle until they are very close.
-If you must drive slowly, alert following drivers by turning on your emergency flashers if it is legal.
-(Laws regarding the use of flashers differ from one state to another.
-Check the laws of the states where you will drive.)
+If you must

 Don't direct traffic.
 Some drivers try to help out others by signaling when it is safe to pass.
 You should not do this.
 You could cause an accident.
 You could be blamed and it could cost you many thousands of dollars.